hashicorp/terraform-provider-aws/website/docs/d/s3_bucket_object.html.markdown

 * `bucket` - (Required) The name of the bucket to read the object from
 * `key` - (Required) The full path to the object inside the bucket
 * `version_id` - (Optional) Specific version ID of the object returned (defaults to latest version)
+* `presign_expires_in` - (Optional) How many seconds in the future the presigned URL will expire.
+A presigned URL will not be generated if this is unset or 0

 ## Attributes Reference